IQTLabs/edgetech-core/device-setup-scripts/README.md

 The setup scripts contained in this folder are intended to bring a device from a base install of the OS up to a configuration ready for installation of an EdgeTech-compatible tool.

-The setup script can be run from a shortend URL:
+The setup script can be run from a shortened URL:

  `bash <(curl -fsSL https://short.iqt.org/pinephonepro)`